near/bos-loader/README.md

 </>;
 ```

-where accountId is the account passed as an argument.
+where accountId is the account id passed as an argument.

 The file should **not** contain `REPL_ACCOUNT` placeholder.
 This placeholder is automatically resolved to `accountId` value.